opensean/s3synccli/README.md

 - docker compose
     - use a fleet of containers to sync multiple directories
     - easier to run
-    - entry command contained within docker-compose.yml
+    - all args contained within docker-compose.yml